The use of map features heavily in Chinese mythology and real historical events.

 The Legend of Chinese Maps

-The earliest recorded event associated with a map is from Sima Qian’s Records of the Grand Historian (史记) about Jin Ke’s assassination the last king of Qin who later became First Emperor Qin.
+The earliest recorded events associated with a map are from Sima Qian’s Records of the Grand Historian (史记) about Jin Ke’s assassination of the last king of Qin who later became First Emperor Qin.

 A 3,000-year-old World Map from Chinese Mythology